 A list of uremic toxins that can be classified as middle molecules was generated from EuTox database, associated publications, and Medline search.
-The review was limited to middle molecules with molecular mass $>15~\rm kDa$, above which clearance by high-flux membranes is reduced and clearance is increased by MCO membranes.
-Protein-bound solutes are clinically relevant but were not assessed because they cannot be removed by MCO membranes.
+The review was limited to middle molecules with molecular mass >15 kDa, above which clearance by high-flux membranes is reduced and clearance is increased by the MCO membrane.
+Protein-bound solutes are clinically relevant but were not assessed because they cannot be removed by the MCO membrane.